segmentio/analytics.js-core/.github/PULL_REQUEST_TEMPLATE.md

 Please ensure the following are completed to help get your PR merged:

-- [ ] Thorough explanation of the issue/solution, and a link to the related issue
 - [ ] CI tests are passing
 - [ ] Unit tests were written for any new code
 - [ ] Code coverage is at least maintained, or increased.